ryhoh/SQLover/problems/README.md

 }
 ```

-In this case, this table is prepared.
+In this case, this table is given.

 Table: Students
 | id | name    |